codefresh-io/docs.codefresh.io/_docs/promotions/product-releases.md

 max-width="60%"
 %}

    The release resumes execution from the point of failure, in this case, retries the Post-Action Workflow step, and the status of the release changes to Running.
-Note that the release ID does not change.
+Note that there is no change to the Release ID.

 <!--
 {% include